telerik/blazor-docs/getting-started/client-blazor.md

 ---
-title: Client-Side Blazor - Tutorial
+title: Client-Side Blazor (Tutorial)
 page_title: First Steps with Client-Side Blazor
-description: First Steps with UI for Blazor Client-side.
+description: Make your first steps with Telerik UI for Blazor and build an app that hosts the Blazor UI components client-side (by using Blazor WebAssembly, WASM).
 slug: getting-started/client-side
 tags: get,started,first,steps,client
 published: true